webpack/webpack.js.org/src/content/api/cli.md

 ### Init

-Used to initialize new webpack project
+Used to initialize a new webpack project.

 ```bash
 npx webpack init [generation-path] [options]